Saint Library

 Born at the White Fountain

-Born to noble parents Coemlog and Coemell at the Fort of the White Fountain in County Leinster — entering a world where Patrick's mission was barely a generation old and Ireland's monasteries were becoming the most fertile ground for Christian life in the post-Roman west.
+Born to noble parents Coemlog and Coemell at the Fort of the White Fountain in County Leinster.
+Patrick had been dead barely a generation, and Ireland's monasteries were just beginning their long ascendancy as centers of Christian learning.

 520s